andstatus/game2048/doc/User-Experience.md

 We could make showing faster: we see that it takes less than a second for AI to choose the next move.
 Sometimes more, sometimes less - depending on the position.
 If we swipe to the right, we increase speed.
 More and more...
 We increase speed of showing, but we cannot make AI think faster.
-This is why sometime we don't see speed increase.
+This is why sometimes we don't see speed increase.
 The algorithm continues playing...

 Now we can switch back to our manual mode by a swipe down or by tapping "Stop" button.
 We can play manually now, as we always do.